nchlis/nchlis.github.io/2017_07_22/page.md

 to training deep recurrent networks, but we're not there yet.
 However, in this specific problem we saw that even our _best_ 2-layer LSTM

 starts overfitting quite early.
-So let's training again, this time using a **small value of dropout=0.2** and see if the validation loss improves.
+So let's train it again, this time using a **small value of dropout=0.2** and see if the validation loss improves.

 **Using dropout minimally increases training time per epoch, needs 2 or 3 times the number of epochs to reach a minimum value for the validation loss.**